Imperal Docs

 3. Confirm — annual price deducted from your wallet immediately

-4. developer_tier flips in DB; revenue_split_dev default for your future apps changes to match new tier; analytics window + rate limit re-apply
+4. Your developer_tier is updated; the revenue_split_dev default for your future apps changes to match the new tier; analytics window + rate limit re-apply

 See also: Becoming a Developer for the full onboarding flow.